 Read more about each style and latest vintage through the link below.

-“There isnt a lot of Australian varietal sauvignon blanc that rivals the best from Marleborough in New Zealand, but Cannibal Creek comes very close… intense passionfruit and gooseberry flavour and nervy acidity supported by a fine, powdery and mineral background backbone of tightly knit phenolics.”
+“There isn’t a lot of Australian varietal Sauvignon Blanc that rivals the best from Marlborough in New Zealand, but Cannibal Creek comes very close… intense passionfruit and gooseberry flavour and nervy acidity supported by a fine, powdery and mineral background backbone of tightly knit phenolics.”
 Cannibal Creek Sauvignon Blanc 2014 – 95 points.
 Jeremy Oliver